RagnarB83/ash-documentation/docs/Explicit-solvation.rst

 This indicates that there is an incompatibility between the small-molecule XML-file and the water-forcefield XML-file.
 Most likely you have selected the wrong XML-file for your solvent in OpenMMTheory.
-For GAFF and OpenFF you typically want to select the Amber water XML-file: amber/tip3p_standard.xml .
+For GAFF and OpenFF you typically want to select the Amber water XML-file:
+"amber/tip3p_standard.xml" .
 For nonbondedFF-only XML-files in CHARMM-style you typically want "charmm36/water.xml".
+These files are available globally (if OpenMM is installed) and can be inspected : dirname $(which python3) /Users/rb269145/miniconda3/envs/ASH_openmm/lib/python3.11/site-packages/openmm/app/data/

 For CHARMM and normal OpenMM XML-files the NonbondedForce line should look like this: